gummif/FastArrayOps.jl/perf/README.md

 Benchmarks
 ---------

-All results can bee seen in RESULTS.md.
+All results can bee seen in RESULTS.md, or as a [html/svg version](http://gummif.github.io/FAO/master/index.html)

 * Benchmarks with `Float64` Arrays.
 * Out-of-place functions are marked with `oop`.